alyssahondrade/Project1/README.md

     - WW Smart Points Equation:

         $$SmartPoint = (Calories * 0.0305) + (Saturated Fat * 0.275) + (Sugar * 1.2) - (Protein * 0.98)$$

+    - User `iterrows()` to loop through the DataFrame, get each value, and calculate the points.
+    - Convert the calculated value to an integer.

 7.
 8.